Quantum Gate (video game): Reception

+James V. Trunzo reviewed Quantum Gate in White Wolf #47 (Sept., 1994), rating it a 3 out of 5 and stated that "In the end, Quantum Gate is far more flash than substance."

 Production

 Greg Roach wrote and designed the title which follows the story of Drew Griffin, a military recruit in a base on a far off planet, preparing for a war with an alien species.

 Originally the two releases, Quantum Gate and The Vortex, were written and designed as a single story/experience, but the publisher, Media Vision, exercised an acceleration clause in the development contract and demanded the title months ahead of the original release date - causing the developers to have to split the title into two.
 As a result, The Vortex was redesigned to allow its story to stand alone.

 Sequel

 Vortex (also known as The Vortex: Quantum Gate II) is the 1994 sequel to Quantum Gate by Hyperbole Studios for Mac and Windows.
 The game tells the adventures of an army grunt in a futuristic (but medieval like) society where water is scarce.
 The game was developed using Softimage and VirtualCinema.

 Entertainment Weekly gave the game a C.